 I already owned a pair of fingerless knit gloves.
-They aren’t perfect but I dig “pretty close” and FREE any day of the week.
-I think these gloves on amazon are perfect but buying a pair of $1 knit gloves and cutting off the finger tips would be cheaper!
+They aren’t perfect but I dig ‘free’ any day of the week.
+I think these gloves on amazon are perfect but buying a pair of $1 knit gloves and cutting off the fingertips would be cheaper!

-I ALMOST attempted a purple raccoon tail but decided it wasn’t necessary.
+I ALMOST attempted a purple raccoon tail but decided it wasn’t a necessary costume accessory.
 I didn’t find any purple tails online but you might be able to dye the light stripes of this raccoon tail and make it work.
-Instead my tennis shoes bring in a pop of purple to the costume.
+Instead, my tennis shoes bring in a pop of purple to the costume.

-My Bing Bong costume cost ~ $35 to make.
-A little pricer than I would have liked but half of that was actually store credit for the resale shop, so really it was under $20 cash.
+In total, my Bing Bong costume cost about $35 to make.
+A little pricer than I would have liked but half the items were actually purchased using credit at a resale shop, so really it was under $20 cash.

 - Dress $9 – Resale shop

 - Socks – $12 – Amazon